TalismanSociety/ledger-substrate-recover/README.md

 # Talisman - Ledger Substrate Recover tool

-This tool can be used to export a substrate account from a Ledger device using it's mnemonic.
+This tool can be used to export substrate accounts from a Ledger device using it's mnemonic.

 Example use cases :